-- Based on segments, the market has been bifurcated into cold chain storage and cold chain transportation.
-At present, cold chain storage dominates the market, holding the largest share.
+- Based on the segment, the market has been categorized into cold chain storage and cold chain transportation.
+Currently, cold chain storage dominates the market, holding the largest market share.

-- On the basis of products, the market has been segregated as fruits and vegetables, meat and fish, dairy products, and healthcare products.
-Currently, the fruits and vegetables segment holds the majority of the total market share.
+- On the basis of the product, the market has been classified into fruits and vegetables, meat and fish, dairy products, and healthcare products.

-- The market has also been divided on the basis of sectors which include private, cooperative and public.
-Amongst these, the private sector accounts for the biggest market share.
+- The market has been segmented based on the sector into private, cooperative, and public.
+Among these, private sector represents the largest segment.

-- State-wise, the market has been segmented into Uttar Pradesh, West Bengal, Punjab, Gujarat, Bihar, Andhra Pradesh, Madhya Pradesh, Maharashtra, Karnataka, Haryana, Chhattisgarh, Rajasthan, Orissa, Tamil Nadu and Others.
-Amongst these, Uttar Pradesh is the biggest market, accounting for the majority of the market share.
+- Region-wise, the market has been divided into Uttar Pradesh, West Bengal, Punjab, Gujarat, Bihar, Andhra Pradesh, Madhya Pradesh, Maharashtra, Karnataka, Haryana, Chhattisgarh, Rajasthan, Orissa, Tamil Nadu, and others.

-- The competitive landscape of the market has been examined in the report along with the detailed profiles of major players that are operating in the market.
+- The competitive landscape of the market has been examined in the report with the detailed profiles of the key players operative in the industry.

 IMARC Group is a leading market research company that offers management strategy and market research worldwide.
 We partner with clients in all sectors and regions to identify their highest-value opportunities, address their most critical challenges, and transform their businesses.

 IMARC’s information products include major market, scientific, economic and technological developments for business leaders in pharmaceutical, industrial, and high technology organizations.
 Market forecasts and industry analysis for biotechnology, advanced materials, pharmaceuticals, food and beverage, travel and tourism, nanotechnology and novel processing methods are at the top of the company’s expertise.